DataFire/Integrations/integrations/generated/google_slides/README.md

 ### VideoProperties
 * VideoProperties `object`: The properties of the Video.
+  * autoPlay `boolean`: Whether to enable video autoplay when the page is displayed in present
+  * end `integer`: The time at which to end playback, measured in seconds from the beginning
+  * mute `boolean`: Whether to mute the audio during video playback.
+Defaults to false.
   * outline [Outline](#outline)
+  * start `integer`: The time at which to start playback, measured in seconds from the beginning

 ### WeightedFontFamily
 * WeightedFontFamily `object`: Represents a font family and weight used to style a TextRun.